 “Animal assisted activities/interventions showed a strong positive effect on social behaviours, physical activity, and dietary intake in dementia patients and a positive effect on agitation/aggression and quality of life.”

-After a little while stroking and chatting to Mo, mum’s mood picked up and soon she was ready to go out for a walk.
+After a little while stroking Mo, mum’s mood picked up and soon she was ready to go out for a walk.